ogame-ninja/documentation/doc/scripting.md

 // Methods

-Cargo(techs Researches, probeRaids, isCollector bool) int64 // probeRaids determines if spys in your uni have cargo or not Has(v ShipsInfos) bool
+Cargo(techs Researches, probeRaids, isCollector, isPioneers bool) int64 // probeRaids determines if spys in your uni have cargo or not
+Has(v ShipsInfos) bool
 FleetValue() int64
 FleetCost() Resources